feibin95/kaggle_human_protein/README.md

 - TTA helps too
 - Put all images into SSD faster than HDD in training.
 - Threshold is crucial, and different threshold have a great influence on the LB score.
 The threshold I searched by valid set lowered my score at first.
-So I use the constant threshold (0.15) for a long time The searched threshold for each class varies from 0.1 to 0.9 and different, and I cannot find any relationship between rare class and its threshold.
+So I use the constant threshold (0.15) for a long time.
+The searched threshold for each class varies from 0.1 to 0.9 and different, and I cannot find any relationship between rare class and its threshold.
 I just want to give up to use searched threshold until I found that using smaller threshold would increase the score (not always).
 So I just multiply each searched threshold by a factor(~0.4).
 That mean I want predicted more target and get high recall.